 Melo was a pure scorer in his prime and effortlessly put on incredible shows on game nights.
-He once ruled the league with his numbers, but currently in the 2020-21 season, Anthony is averaging 12.2 points, 3.1 rebounds, and 1.2 assists per game.
+In the 1191 games he has played, the forward has averaged 23.0 points, 6.3 rebounds and 2.8 assists.

 Melo’s value has diminished over the years, and he’s currently signing one-year contracts with NBA teams.
 He most recently inked a similar deal with the Portland Trail Blazers for the 2021 season, worth a guaranteed amount of $2,564,753.

 Carmelo Anthony contract details

 Melo might have signed some hefty contracts back in the day, but now he has resorted to a role as a veteran.